Portable-Network-Archive-Specification

 4.4.
 Additional chunk types

-New public chunks will be registered only if they are of use to others and do not violate the design philosophy of PNG.
+New public chunks will be registered only if they are of use to others and do not violate the design philosophy of PNA.
 Chunk registration is not automatic, although it is the intent of the authors that it be straightforward when a new chunk of potentially wide application is needed.
 Note that the creation of new critical chunk types is discouraged unless absolutely necessary.

 Applications can also use private chunk types to carry data that is not of interest to other applications.
 See Recommendations for Encoders: Use of private chunks.